Updated: May 4, 2023, at 12:28 a.m.

 Unlike AA, the prime focus of SMART Recovery is on self-empowerment as a means of accepting full responsibility rather than handing this off to a higher power.
 That said, while often positioned as non-spiritual, it’s perfectly possible for anyone spiritually inclined to participate.
 SMART Recovery programs can also be followed in tandem with a spiritually-based alternative like AA.

 In group meetings, participants learn to control addictive behavior through self-reliance and positive coping strategies.
 The techniques applied to achieve this are borrowed from the disciplines of CBT (cognitive behavioral therapy), MET (motivational enhancement therapy), and REBT (rational emotive behavior therapy).

 The way in which these skills and strategies are learned takes place within a four-point program.

-Unlike the 12-step model which is followed strictly step-by-step, the four-point program does not need to be followed consecutively.
+Unlike the 12-step model which is followed strictly step-by-step, SMART Recovery’s four-point program doesn’t need to be followed consecutively.